Mini-XML 4.0 Programming Manual

 mxmlGetCustom(mxml_node_t *node);

-Custom (MXML_CUSTOM) nodes are created using the mxmlNewCustom function or using a custom per-thread load callbacks specified using the mxmlSetCustomHandlers function:
+Custom (MXML_TYPE_CUSTOM) nodes are created using the mxmlNewCustom function or using the custom load callback specified using the mxmlOptionsSetCustomCallbacks function:

 mxml_node_t *